mkadiri89/fstep/README.md

 **Setup**

-clone this repo on to an envrionment such as XAMPP where you have access to mysql and PHP
+Clone this repo on to an envrionment such as XAMPP where you have access to mysql and PHP

 `git clone https://github.com/mkadiri89/fstep.git`